mars-ikeda/everyname/README.md

 # new.name

-An R package that uses the babynames and unisex datasets to help users choose new names using criteria having to do with the letters in the name (e.g., a beginning letter) and/or a year.
+An R package that uses the `babynames` and `unisex` datasets to help users choose new names using criteria having to do with the letters in the name (e.g., a beginning letter) and/or a year.
 You will be able to find names that were used in the United States at least five times during that year if you specify a year.
 More name sets to be added!

+Contains two datasets:

 ## Purpose